 According to Deloitte, soft-skill intensive jobs will account for two thirds of the market by 2030.
 Ranging from the capacity to self-manage through to the ability to communicate effectively, development of soft skills is now key to finding secure employment in the future of work.
 But what counts as a soft skill?

 While there’s no universal agreement about what the term means, the World Economic Forum uses “soft skills” interchangeably with “human skills”, meaning things like creativity, problem solving and interpersonal skills all fit the bill.
-Which ones will you need most?
+So, which ones do you need most?

 While there’s a myriad of valuable soft skills, Jess Mizrahi, an Associate Director at Deloitte Access Economics pegs five soft skills as essential for future employability.